-We were almost at the top of Mount Pulag when the dawn broke the darkness of the sky with purplish-red light from the horizon, and at that moment, I had my first sight of the sea of clouds.
+I can still remember when we were almost at the top of Mount Pulag when dawn broke the darkness of the sky.
+The horizon still looked purplish-red at that time, and at that moment, I had my first sight of the sea of clouds.

 I almost cried with awe and happiness.
-Hiking in Mount Pulag gave me an experience that I would not forget all my life.
+Hiking on Mount Pulag gave me an experience that I would not forget all my life.
 Mount Pulag is my mother mountain; I’ve been at its peak twice, and going back for the third time is definitely a YES!

 My hiking experiences and shared knowledge from my fellow hikers and research are the basis of my tips and recommendation.
 If you have any questions, please send me a message here.